dward2/BME547/Resources/linux_macos/aliases.md

 Now, the command `python` should run Python version 3.

 Note, you can make an alias for any command line command.

+## Bypassing Alias
+If you temporarily do not want to use the alias, but in fact want to command you entered to be used without the alias, you can enter the command with the
+\ symbol before it.

+For example, above, an alias was defined such that the `python` command would run the Python 3 version: